larylc/Gallery-Visualizations/README.md

 **Data:** You can find the US Department of Education's College ScoreCard [here.](https://collegescorecard.ed.gov/data/) You can find the list of PrepScholar's need blind college list [here](https://blog.prepscholar.com/need-blind-colleges-list).

 **Methods:** Only  4 year colleges were considered.
-When the 2 data sources were mereged, there were  approixmately 100 were colleges with need blind poliicies, the other 1900 had different financial aid policies.
+When the 2 data sources were mereged, approixmately 100 colleges had need blind poliicies, the other 1900 had different financial aid policies.